apollographql/client-router-e2e-tests/CRA-demo/README.md

 ### `npm run test:local`

 ~Starts the development server and runs Cypress tests in a headful browser via `cypress open`.
 This opens the Cypress GUI where you can run, re-run and inspect the E2E test results.~

-Update: `start-server-and-test` now seems to be getting stuck at the webpack compile success message before kicking off the test suite.
-As a workaround, run `npm start` in one terminal window, then open a separate window and run `npx cypress open` to open the Cypress UI or `npx cypress run` to run the tests in headless mode.